-continuously

-at a particular time-of-day

-on a pre-defined date

-when a specific measured or controlled variable reads a selected value or state

-when a piece of equipment has run for a certain period of time

-C. Upon a loss of commercial power to any control unit, the other units within the network shall not be affected, and the loss of operation of that unit shall be reported at the designated operator's terminal.
+- C. Upon a loss of commercial power to any control unit, the other units within the network shall not be affected, and the loss of operation of that unit shall be reported at the designated operator's terminal.
 Upon resumption of commercial power, the control unit shall resume full operation without operator intervention.
-The unit shall also automatically reset its clock such that proper operation of timed sequences is possible without the need for manual reset of the clock.
+The unit shall also automatically reset its clock such that proper operation of timed sequences is possible without the need for manual reset of the clock. - 2.08 DIAGNOSTICS: - A. The system shall also allow on-line diagnosis via telephone modem from a remote location (vendor's headquarters of local branch office or other remote site). - 2.09 SEQUENCE OF OPERATION: - A. Heat Pumps: - 1.)

-2.08 DIAGNOSTICS:

-A. The system shall also allow on-line diagnosis via telephone modem from a remote location (vendor's headquarters of local branch office or other remote site).

-2.09 SEQUENCE OF OPERATION:

-- A. Heat Pumps: - 1.
 A Terminal Equipment Controller (TEC) shall be provided for each heat pump.
 The TEC shall enable the heat pump for operation according to its individual occupied/unoccupied schedule.
-The TEC shall control the heat pump stages of heating and cooling to maintain the space temperature set points.

-- 2. Motorized outside air dampers shall remain closed during all unoccupied times.
-Motorized outside air dampers shall remain closed upon the initial startup of the applicable heat pumps.
+The TEC shall control the heat pump stages of heating and cooling to maintain the space temperature setpoints. - 2.)
+The motorized outside air damper shall remain closed during all unoccupied times.
+The motorized outside air damper shall remain closed upon the initial start up of the heat pump.
 After the room has reached its warm-up or cool-down temperature, the outside air damper shall open.
-For packaged heat pumps with energy recovery ventilators, ventilators shall operate only during occupied hours. - 3.
-When commanded to change over to the Unoccupied Mode, the terminal equipment controller shall raise the cooling set point and lower the heating set point to an operator determined value. - 4.
+For packaged heat pumps with energy recovery ventilators, ventilators shall operate only during occupied hours.

+- 3.)
+When commanded to change over to the Unoccupied Mode, the terminal equipment controller shall raise the cooling set point and lower the heating setpoint to an operator determined value. - 4.)
 During the Unoccupied Mode, the terminal equipment controller may be reset to the Occupied Mode for an operator determined time period.
 This reset shall be activated by a signal from a local override switch on the room temperature sensor or by command from the operator's terminal.
-At the end of the operator determined time period, the terminal equipment controller shall return to the Unoccupied Mode. - 5.
-For packaged heat pumps with hot gas reheat, a separate humidistat shall be provided to control humidity to a predetermined level. - B. Ventilation Air Units: - 1.
+At the end of the operator determined time period, the terminal equipment controller shall return to the Unoccupied Mode. - 5.)
+For packaged heat pumps with hot gas reheat, a separate humidistat shall be provided to control humidity to a predetermined level. - B. Ventilation Air Units: - 1.)
 A Terminal Equipment Controller (TEC) shall be provided for each unit.
-The TEC shall enable the unit for operation according to its individual occupies/unoccupied schedule.
-The TEC shall control the stages of cooling to maintain the space temperature and humidity set points. - 2.
-Controls Contractor shall provide space humidity transducers as required. - 3.
-During Occupied Mode the ventilation air units shall provide dehumidified air to each classroom as scheduled on the plans.
-CO2 sensors in each space will control modulating bypass dampers at ventilation air unit.
-The most demanding sensor will control the amount of outside air taken in relative to re-circulated air.
-Ventilation air unit shall remain in re-circulation mode until most demanding sensor reaches 1000 ppm. - 4.
+The TEC shall enable the unit for operation according to its individual occupied/unoccupied schedule.
+The TEC shall control the stages of cooling to maintain the space temperature and humidity setpoints. - 2.)
+Controls Contractor shall provide space humidity transducers as required. - 3.)
+During Occupied Mode the ventilation air units shall provide dehumidified air to each classroom as scheduled on the plans. - 4.)
 During the Unoccupied Mode, the terminal equipment controller may be reset to the Occupied Mode for an operator determined time period.
 This reset shall be activated by a signal from a local override switch on the room temperature sensor or by command from the operator's terminal.
-At the end of the operator determined time period, the terminal equipment controller shall return to the Unoccupied Mode. - 5.
-Programming of unit shall be as recommended by manufacturer.

-C. VAV Air Handling Units:
+At the end of the operator determined time period, the terminal equipment controller shall return to the Unoccupied Mode. - 5.)
+Programming of unit shall be as recommended by manufacturer. - C. VAV Air Handling Units:

-1. Each air handling unit shall be optimally started and stopped by the control system according to its occupied and unoccupied schedule.
+1.)
+Each air handling unit shall be optimally started and stopped by the control system according to its occupied and unoccupied schedule.
 The AHU smoke dampers shall open, and then the supply fan shall ramp up to its cooling airflow (CFM).